josdejong/jsoneditor/docs/api.md

   Set a callback function  to determine whether individual nodes are editable or read-only.
 Only applicable when option `mode` is `tree`.
 The callback is invoked as `editable(node)`, where `node` is an object `{field: string, value: string, path: string[]}`.
 The function must either return a boolean value to set both the nodes field and value editable or read-only, or return an object `{field: boolean, value: boolean}`.

+- `{function} onObjectID`

+  Set a callback function to determine the ID field for a node of type "object".
+Applicable when option `mode` is `tree`, `view`, or `form`.
+The callback is invoked as `onObjectID(path)`, where `path` is a `string[]`.
+The function must return a string indicating the field designated as the ID field.
+In the case that an object doesn't have an identifier field, the function may return an empty string, `null`, or `undefined`.

 - `{function} onError`

   Set a callback function triggered when an error occurs.
 Invoked with the error as first argument.
 The callback is only invoked